spring-jdbc-crud/simplejdbcmapper/README.md

 Use the pertinent SQL type for your database and database column type.

--  Character large object database columns should be mapped to java type String.
+-  Character large object database columns should be mapped to java type **String**.
 No other java types are supported.
 The 'sqlType' attribute of the @Column annotation with the following values are considered as Character Large Objects by SimpeJdbcMapper:
 Types.CLOB
 Types.NCLOB